Anderson .Paak: Charity

-In 2016, Paak founded The Brandon Anderson Foundation, a nonprofit organisation which aims to "Support and create initiatives that uplift, engage and support the community through access to the arts, supplemental education and unique experiences to expand the imagination".
+In 2016, Paak founded The Brandon Anderson Foundation, a nonprofit organization which aims to "Support and create initiatives that uplift, engage and support the community through access to the arts, supplemental education and unique experiences to expand the imagination".
 In December 2017, he launched .Paak House, an annual benefit concert which helps raise funds for the organisation.
-Past performers at the concert include The Game, Jay Rock, Kali Uchis, Jhené Aiko, Ty Dolla $ign, Cordae, Freddie Gibbs, Masego, Thundercat and Schoolboy Q. As of 2021, the organisation has raised more than half a million dollars and provided over 3,000 families in the Greater Los Angeles area with basic necessities.
-In 2021 .Paak House was hosted at College Park in Oxnard, CA.
+Past performers at the concert include The Game, Jay Rock, Kali Uchis, Jhené Aiko, Ty Dolla Sign, Cordae, Freddie Gibbs, Masego, Thundercat and Schoolboy Q. As of 2021, the organisation has raised more than half a million dollars and provided over 3,000 families in the Greater Los Angeles area with basic necessities.
+In 2021 .Paak House was hosted at College Park in Oxnard.
+The May 2023 event was held at the Ventura County Fairgrounds in Ventura.

+In 2025, Anderson .Paak performed at the FireAid benefit concert, a two-venue music-based fundraising initiative set to take place on January 30, 2025.